AlexandreFenyo/net-monitor/README.md

 A net-monitor data set is a named time series (i.e. a set of time stamped collected data), maintained in the net-manager server memory.
 A data set typically contains numerical network throughput values collected from a snmp agent.
 A maximum data lifetime is associated with each data set.

+The only way to create a new dataset

 For integrity purpose, data sets can only be updated by one of the following two mecanisms:

 - A new data value, timestamped with the current instant (corresponding to the instant the data is added into the server memory), can be added by a net-monitor probe (typically using its internal snmp manager) or by an external web service request to the server.